mamintoosi-cs/pytorch-workshop/README.md

 should work on Linux/Mac OS, Windows might require slight adaptations.

 ### Step 1: Install conda
-If you have not installed it yet, you can download it from [Anaconda (Python 3.6 version)](https://www.anaconda.com/download/#linux).
+If you have not installed it yet, you can download it from [Anaconda (Python version > 3.5)](https://www.anaconda.com/download).

 ### Step 2: Download repository
 Now clone the repository: